 Oh yes, I almost forgot to say how I actually make my living on-line.

 I started up and ran a template store for a while, well enough to sell it at a profit and learn enough to find my way around the web.
-I can make websites, put ecommerce stores together, undertand the vagaries of on-line life because it’s like a language I have learned.
-This is one of the reasons blogging is so easy for me to do, because I’m on-line anyhow and I really do enjoy writing and always have done.
+I can make websites, put ecommerce stores together, find my way around a web server and understand the vagaries of on-line life because I was an early adopter.